Combat Robot Design Tools - Ask Aaron

 R/C Mixer Troubleshooter

 Does your single-stick differential mix give odd results?
-Answer three questions about your mix and the 'Run Amok Mixer Fixer' will tell you exactly how to fix it -- no trail and error!
+Answer three questions about your mix and the 'Run Amok Mixer Fixer' will tell you exactly how to fix it -- no trial and error!

 A 4-bar lifter can be an effective combat robot weapon, particularly in the 'sportsman' classes that have limits on spinning weapons.
 For many years combat robot builders turned to the T.i.
 Combat Robotics 4-Bar simulator (archive link) for help in designing and optimizing their lifter linkage layout.
 When the T.i. website went off line I arranged with Adam Wrigley to host the webpage for the 4-Bar simulator here at RunAmok.tech and all was fine... until Microsoft Windows removed support for the version of Visual Basic used by the 4-bar simulator.